Early life and career of Barack Obama: Childhood years

-Parents' background and meeting
+Parents' background; life in Hawaii

-Barack Obama's parents met in 1960 while they were students at the University of Hawaii at Manoa.
-Obama's father, Barack Obama, Sr., the university's first foreign student from an African nation, hailed from Oriang' Kogelo, Rachuonyo North District, in the Nyanza Province of western Kenya.
-Obama's mother, Stanley Ann Dunham, known as Ann, had been born in Wichita.
-They married on the Hawaiian island of Maui on February 2, 1961.
+Barack Obama's parents met in 1960 while they were attending the University of Hawaii at Manoa.
+Obama's father, Barack Obama, Sr., who was the university's first foreign student from an African nation, hailed from Oriang' Kogelo, Rachuonyo North District, in the Nyanza Province of western Kenya.
+Obama's mother, Stanley Ann Dunham, known as Ann, was born in Wichita, Kansas.
+The couple were married on the Hawaiian island of Maui on February 2, 1961.

-Barack Hussein Obama II, born in Honolulu on August 4, 1961, at the old Kapiolani Maternity and Gynecological Hospital at 1611 Bingham Street (a predecessor of the Kapiʻolani Medical Center for Women and Children at 1319 Punahou Street), was named for his father.
+Barack Hussein Obama II, named for his father, was born in Honolulu on August 4, 1961, at the old Kapiolani Maternity and Gynecological Hospital at 1611 Bingham Street (a predecessor of the Kapiʻolani Medical Center for Women and Children at 1319 Punahou Street).

 The Honolulu Advertiser and the Honolulu Star-Bulletin announced the birth.

 Soon after their son's birth, while Obama's father continued his education at the University of Hawaii, Ann Dunham took the infant to Seattle, Washington, where she took classes at the University of Washington from September 1961 to June 1962.
-She and her son lived in an apartment in the Capitol Hill neighborhood.
+She and young Barack lived in an apartment in the Capitol Hill neighborhood.

-After graduating from the University of Hawaii with a B.A. in economics, Obama, Sr. left the state in June 1962, moving to Cambridge, Massachusetts for graduate study in economics at Harvard University that Autumn.
+Obama, Sr. left the state in June 1962, after graduating from the University of Hawaii with a B.A. in economics.
+He moved to Cambridge, Massachusetts that Autumn for graduate study in economics at Harvard University.

-Ann Dunham returned with her son to Honolulu and in January 1963 resumed her undergraduate education at the University of Hawaii.
+Ann Dunham returned to Honolulu with her son, and in January 1963 resumed her undergraduate education at the University of Hawaii.
 In January 1964, Dunham filed for divorce, which was not contested.
 Barack Obama, Sr. later graduated from Harvard University with an A.M. in economics and in 1965 returned to Kenya.

 During her first year back at the University of Hawaii, Dunham met Lolo Soetoro.

-He was one year into his American experience, after two semesters on the Manoa campus and a summer on the mainland at Northwestern and the University of Wisconsin, when he encountered Dunham, then an undergraduate interested in anthropology.
-A surveyor from Indonesia, he had come to Honolulu in September 1962 on an East–West Center grant to study at the University of Hawaii.
+He was one year into his American experience, after two semesters at the Manoa campus and a summer on the mainland at Northwestern University and the University of Wisconsin, when he encountered Dunham, who was then an undergraduate majoring in anthropology.
+A surveyor from Indonesia, Soetoro had come to Honolulu in September 1962 on an East–West Center grant to study at the University of Hawaii.

-He earned a M.A. in geography in June 1964.
+He earned an M.A. in geography in June 1964.

-Dunham and Soetoro married on March 15, 1965, on Molokai.
-They returned to Honolulu to live with her son as a family.
+Dunham and Soetoro were married on March 15, 1965, on the island of Molokai.
+The couple returned to Honolulu with 3-year-old Barack to live as a family.

 After two one-year extensions of his J-1 visa, Soetoro returned to Indonesia on June 20, 1966.
 Dunham and her son moved in with her parents at their house.
-She continued with her studies, earning a B.A. in anthropology in August 1967, while her son attended kindergarten in 1966–1967 at Noelani Elementary School.
+She continued with her studies, earning a B.A. in anthropology in August 1967, while Barack attended kindergarten in 1966–1967 at Noelani Elementary School.